Self Help Topics

 Conclusion

-The Pure Evoke-2S isn't cheap, but the build quality is without doubt impressive and the DAB performance is exceptional.
-If DAB reception is not possible in your area then the Evoke-2S will have far less appeal as an FM-only tuner and we'd advise you buy a portable radio with better FM performance, especially if you intend using the telescopic aerial.
+The Pure Evoke-2S isn't cheap, but the sound quality and build is impressive and the DAB performance is exceptional.
+If DAB reception is poor or unavialble in your area then the Evoke-2S will have far less appeal as an FM-only radio and we'd advise you buy an alternative unit with better FM performance like the Roberts 93i, especially if you intend using the telescopic aerial.

 Review Conclusion